Ask AI

 Medical management

-General principles: as per ESMO 2021 guidelines, Refer and discuss all patients with anal tumors in a multidisciplinary team meeting with a pre-specified interest in anal cancer.
+General principles: as per ESMO 2021 guidelines, refer and discuss all patients with anal tumors in a multidisciplinary team meeting with a pre-specified interest in anal cancer.

 B